Stability of Valuations and Koll\'ar Components: K-semistability implies the minimum

 In this section, we will take a detour to show the discussion in Section \ref{s-degin} can be used to study the equivariant K-semistability.
-Here for a $\mathbb{Q}$-Fano variety $(X,D)$ with an action by an algebraic group $G$, we call it {\it $G$-equivariantly K-semistable (resp.
+Here for a $\mathbb{Q}$-Fano variety $(V,\Delta)$ with an action by an algebraic group $G$, we call it {\it $G$-equivariantly K-semistable (resp.
 Ding semistable)} if for any $G$-equivariant test configuration, its generalized Futaki (resp.
 Ding) invariant is non-negative.
-Let $T=(\mathbb{C}^*)^k$ be a torus.
-First we improve the two approximating results to the equivariant case. \begin{lem} Let $(X,o)=({\rm Spec}R, \fm)$ and $D\ge 0$ a $\mathbb{Q}$-divisor, such that $o\in (X,D)$ is a klt singularity.
-Assume $x\in (X,D)$ admits a $T$-action.
+Let $T=(\mathbb{C}^*)^r$ be a torus.
+First we improve the two approximating results to the equivariant case. \begin{prop} Let $(X,o)=({\rm Spec}R, \fm)$ and $D\ge 0$ a $\mathbb{Q}$-divisor, such that $o\in (X,D)$ is a klt singularity.
+Assume $o\in (X,D)$ admits a $T$-action.
 Then we have

-where on the left hand side the infimum runs over all the valuations centered at $o$, and on the middle it runs over all the $T$-equivariant $\fm$-primary ideals; and at the end, it runs over all $T$-equivariant Koll\'ar components. \end{lem} \begin{proof} Let $\{\fa_{\bullet}\}=\{\fa^k\}$ be a graded sequence for an $\fm$-primary ideal $\fa$.
-The discussion in Section \ref{s-degin} implies that for $\{\fb_{\bullet}\}=_{\rm defn} \bin(\fa_{\bullet})$
+where on the left hand side $v$ runs over all the valuations centered at $o$, and in the middle $\fa$ over all the $T$-equivariant $\fm$-primary ideals; and at the end, $S$ runs over all $T$-equivariant Koll\'ar components. \end{prop} \begin{proof} Let $\fa_{\bullet}=\{\fa^k\}$ be a graded sequence for an $\fm$-primary ideal $\fa$.
+Assume $T\cong (\bC^*)^r$.
+Fixing a lexicographic order on $\bZ^r$, we can degenerate the ideal $\fa^k$ to its initial ideal $\bin(\fa^k)$.